adafruit/Adafruit_HX8357_Library/README.md

 Written by Limor Fried/Ladyada for Adafruit Industries.
 MIT license, all text above must be included in any redistribution

-To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder Adafruit_HX8357.
-Check that the Adafruit_HX8357 folder contains Adafruit_HX8357.cpp and Adafruit_HX8357.h

-Place the Adafruit_HX8357 library folder your arduinosketchfolder/libraries/ folder.
-You may need to create the libraries subfolder if its your first library.
-Restart the IDE
+Recent Arduino IDE releases include the Library Manager for easy installation.
+Otherwise, to download, click the DOWNLOAD ZIP button, uncompress and rename the uncompressed folder Adafruit_HX8357.
+Confirm that the Adafruit_HX8357 folder contains Adafruit_HX8357.cpp and Adafruit_HX8357.h.
+Place the Adafruit_HX8357 library folder your ArduinoSketchFolder/Libraries/ folder.
+You may need to create the Libraries subfolder if its your first library.
+Restart the IDE.

 Also requires the Adafruit_GFX library for Arduino.